Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation-initial-setup.md

     ((builtin:service.response.time:avg:partition("latency",value("good",lt(400000))):splitBy():count:default(0))/(builtin:service.response.time:avg:splitBy():count)*(100))
     ```

-    > This expression measures service performance by counting the number of request during which the response latency is below the defined threshold 400000 [µs] or 400 ms. (you need to have traffic against your application for this expression to work)
+    > This expression measures service performance by counting the number of request during which the response latency is below the defined threshold 400000 [µs] or 400 ms. (you need to have traffic against your service for this expression to work)

     For the entity filters, you can use a combination of entity type and tags to find the target entity in Dynatrace. i.e.: